New Hampshire Catfish Fishing

 Catfish Waters In NH

 The New Hampshire state record white catfish was taken out of Big Cub Pond.
-Other major lakes with catfish populations include Lake Winnipesaukee and Lake Wentworth.
+Channel catfish are found in sections of The Connecticut River.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout New Hampshire.
 There are even species which spend a limited amount of time on dry land.
 Big giant catfish put up a very noble fight once hooked.

 Camp out in NH and catch catfish!